 Salem County

 Note: Vaccination percentages are of those who have received at least one dose of the vaccine in each county.
-The population percentage is portion Blacks and Latinos make up in each county.
+The population percentage is the portion of Blacks and Latinos that make up each county.

 No South Jersey county has been hit harder than Camden County.
 As of Thursday, March 18, there has been 41,376 confirmed cases of the coronavirus with 1,116 confirmed deaths.
-Comparatively Burlington County has had 32,721 cases and 716 deaths, followed by Gloucester County with 22,233 case and 536 deaths.
+Comparatively, Burlington County has had 32,721 cases and 716 deaths, followed by Gloucester County with 22,233 cases and 536 deaths.

 Camden County: 41,375 cases; 1,116 deaths